logo

 Veterinary Treatment for Heat Stroke

-Once your dog is at the vet's office, the vet will generally continue to use cool water and other techniques to lower the dog's body temperature.
-The dog will also receive intravenous fluids to replace lost water and minerals.
-The veterinarian may also perform blood tests and other diagnostics to make sure the heat stroke hasn't caused organ damage or other internal problems.
+At the clinic, the vet will continue cooling your dog with water and other methods to bring their temperature down.
+They'll usually give intravenous fluids to replace lost water and minerals, and may run blood tests and other diagnostics to check for organ damage or other internal problems.

 Golden retriever puppy with ice pack cmannphoto / Getty Images